Planning an adequate number of Windows Server 2016 or later Domain Controllers for Windows Hello for Business

 Windows 10 accomplishes Windows Hello for Business key trust authentication by mapping an Active Directory user account to one or more public keys.
-This mapping occurs on the domain controller, which is why the deployment needs Windows Server 2019 domain controllers.
-Public key mapping is only supported by Windows Server 2016 domain controllers.
-Therefore, users in a key trust deployment must authenticate to a Windows Server 2019 domain controller.
+This mapping occurs on the domain controller, which is why the deployment needs Windows Server 2016 or later domain controllers.
+Public key mapping is only supported by Windows Server 2016 domain controllers and above.
+Therefore, users in a key trust deployment must authenticate to a Windows Server 2016 and above domain controller.

-Determining an adequate number of Windows Server 2019 domain controllers is important to ensure you have enough domain controllers to satisfy all authentication requests, including users mapped with public key trust.
-What many administrators do not realize is that adding the most current version of a domain controller that supports public key mapping (in this case Windows Server 2019) to a deployment of existing domain controllers which do not support public key mapping (Windows Server 2008R2, Windows Server 2012R2 or Windows Server 2016) instantly makes that single domain controller susceptible to carrying the most load, or what is commonly referred to as "piling on".
+Determining an adequate number of Windows Server domain controllers is important to ensure you have enough domain controllers to satisfy all authentication requests, including users mapped with public key trust.
+What many administrators do not realize is that adding a domain controller that supports public key mapping (in this case Windows Server 2016 or later) to a deployment of existing domain controllers which do not support public key mapping (Windows Server 2008R2, Windows Server 2012R2) instantly makes that single domain controller susceptible to carrying the most load, or what is commonly referred to as "piling on".
 To illustrate the "piling on" concept, consider the following scenario:

 Consider a controlled environment where there are 1000 client computers and the authentication load of these 1000 client computers is evenly distributed across 10 domain controllers in the environment.
 The Kerberos AS requests load would look something like the following:

 The environment changes.
 The first change includes DC1 upgraded to Windows Server 2016 or later to support Windows Hello for Business key-trust authentication.
 Next, 100 clients enroll for Windows Hello for Business using the public key trust deployment.
 Given all other factors stay constant, the authentication would now look like the following: